lollipopnougat/pimm/README.md

-# pmm
+# pimm

 ## pip mirrors manager

-This is a pip mirrors manager, just like nrm for npm.
+This is a pip mirrors manager, just like [nrm](https://github.com/Pana/nrm) for npm.

 ### support command